Rolando Bianchi: Torino

 On 23 August 2008, after a summer of much speculation about a possible move, it was officially announced by Manchester City that Bianchi had signed for Italian club Torino on a five-year deal, for a fee of €5 million.

-On 18 August 2012, Bianchi scored two goals in Torino's 4–2 defeat of U.S. Lecce in the Third Round of the Coppa Italia, Torino's first competitive game of the new season.
-He scored two goals in the 5–1 defeat of Atalanta on 30 September, reaching 70 goals with Torino.
+On 18 August 2012, he scored two goals in Torino's 4–2 defeat of Lecce in the Third Round of the Coppa Italia, Torino's first competitive game of the new season.
+Bianchi scored two goals in a 5–1 defeat of Atalanta on 30 September, reaching 70 goals with Torino.
 With these strikes, he entered into the Top 10 scorers for the club, tied with club legend, Ezio Loik.
 Bianchi helped the club to a 3–2 victory over Siena on 13 January 2013, heading in a cross from Valter Birsa in the later stages of the first-half.

 Bologna and Atalanta

-On 9 July 2013, Bianchi was signed by Bologna.
-Bologna relegated at the end of season.
-Bianchi wore no.9 shirt that season.
+On 9 July 2013, he was signed by Bologna.
+Bologna were relegated at the end of season.
+Bianchi wore the no.9 shirt that season.

-On 5 August 2014, Bianchi returned to Atalanta in a temporary deal, with Rubén Bentancourt moved to opposite direction.
+On 5 August 2014, he returned to Atalanta in a temporary deal, with Rubén Bentancourt moving in the opposite direction.
 On the same day Bologna signed Daniele Cacia.

-On 8 August 2015, he was released by Bologna.
+On 8 August 2015, Bianchi was released by Bologna.

 Mallorca and Perugia

-On 27 August 2015, Bianchi joined RCD Mallorca.
-After contributing with only two goals in 16 matches, he rescinded his contract and moved to Perugia.
+On 27 August 2015, he joined RCD Mallorca.
+After contributing with only two goals in 16 matches, Bianchi rescinded his contract and moved to Perugia.

-Bianchi signed a 1 1/2-year contract with Perugia on 20 January 2016.
+He signed a 1 1/2-year contract with Perugia on 20 January 2016.

 Pro Vercelli

-On 19 February 2017, Bianchi signed with Pro Vercelli.
+On 19 February 2017, Bianchi signed for Pro Vercelli.